notamethod/mykeys/README.md

 A simple X509 certificate manager

 ## current release
+release 0.8.2.
+### Features and fixes
+- PKI management
+  -  Fix on CRL creation from CA

+## previous releases
-Beta release 0.8.0 with new features.
+Beta release 0.8.0 introducing new features.

-### Features
+### Features overview
 - Keystore management:
   - Creation and edition of PKCS12 or JKS Keystores
 - Certificate Management